 - One project was not shortlisted.

 You can read the full story on Our Hamilton.

-This page will be updated if and when any of our programmes or projects are approved.
+This page will be updated if and when any of other programmes or projects are approved.

 The Waikato sub region shovel ready projects proposal